 Uses for the compost

 Once the composting is complete, you will notice that the material is humus-like.
 Those who use composting toilets use the compost and soil for their gardens.
 Surprisingly, using this compost is beneficial to gardens, food or flowers.
 The material is said to have substantial nutrient availability.

 One would not think that there would be a law about composting toilets.
 However, several states have rules about how to dispose of the material from the toilet.
 Some of these states include:

-While the upkeep of a composting toilet may be tedious at times, it seems worth it if we are cutting down on water usage, and enriching our gardens with materials from the compost.
-Not only that, we are helping to keep rivers and streams clean from waterwaste.
+While the upkeep of a composting toilet may be tedious at times, it seems worth it if we are cutting down on water usage and enriching our gardens with materials from the compost.
+Not only that, but we are also helping to keep rivers and streams clean from water waste.

 If that doesn't seal the deal on using a composting toilet, I don't know what will, LOL!